tabularelf/Libraries-and-the-state-of-prefabs/README.md

 ![Top right IDE](/Graphics/version-ide.png)

+## Known issues

+CE2/CE1/LSP/Feather do not highlight or recognise any functions/macros/enums.
+This is known.

 ## For users

 I want to first stress that this is a **TEST** and not something officially stable as of yet.
 I would advice not relying on these prefabs in production builds, until I say it's safe.